It's me!

 About Me

-I am (currently) a planetary formation postdoctoral researcher at the University of Sheffield.
-I was born approximately 946 megaseconds ago (as of the last time this website was built).
-I am a theoretician at heart, and my research interests are the formation of planets, stars and clusters.
-My current research involves the simulation of planetesimals, my previous work involved the simulation of colliding massive stellar winds, so at this point who knows what I will be working on next!
+I am a theoretician at heart, and my research interests are the formation and evolution of planets, stars and clusters.
+My current research involves the simulation of planetesimals, my previous work involved the simulation of colliding massive stellar winds, and my future work is simulating the climate of exoplanets!

 Education